a2o/snoopy/README.md

 **Only latest released version of Snoopy is "supported"!**
 Any version that is not the latest (stable or development) is not supported.
-Please do not submit any bugfix/feature/change requests related to any old and unsupported Snoopy versions.
+Please do not submit any bugfix/feature/change requests related to old (unsupported) Snoopy versions.

-If you encounter an issue with Snoopy, proceed with the following steps:
+**If you encounter an issue with Snoopy, proceed with the following steps:**

 1. make sure you are using the latest version of Snoopy!
-  1. this DOES NOT mean the last version 'apt-get install snoopy' provides!
+  1. this DOES NOT mean the last version 'apt-get install snoopy' provides,
-  2. this means the latest version available at https://github.com/a2o/snoopy/;
+  2. this means the latest version available at https://github.com/a2o/snoopy/!
 2. consult FAQ first: [doc/FAQ.md](doc/FAQ.md),
 3. search the internets (using Google for example),
-4. search the Snoopy issue tracker: https://github.com/a2o/snoopy/issues/
+4. search the Snoopy issue tracker: https://github.com/a2o/snoopy/issues/,
 5. if the problem still persist, create a new issue, but you must:
-  1. make sure your issue is reproducible using the latest version of Snoopy;
+  1. make sure your issue is reproducible using the latest version of Snoopy,
   2. provide the following data:
     1. Snoopy version used and how did you install it?
     2. Linux distribution you are using?